 Just as they were in Vincent and Flavia’s previous productions, the costumes in The Last Tango are gorgeous.
 As Strictly‘s costume designer, Vicky Gill is used to adding a unique sprinkling of sparkle to a dance performance but her designs for this production are sumptuous without detracting from the characters themselves.
 Similarly, set designer Morgan Large’s work is very dancer-friendly.
 His attic framework allows Teddy Kempner to be on-stage throughout the whole show, perched above proceedings in the cluttered loft, getting a bird’s-eye view of the dancers reliving his character’s youth in the space below.

-> The Last Tango is at Milton Keynes Theatre until Saturday 28th November and will tour until July 2016.
+The Last Tango continues at Milton Keynes Theatre until Saturday 28 November and will tour until July 2016.

 This review is also featured on Total MK.